cees-elzinga/script.xbmc.hue.ambilight/README.md

 Some other, smaller issues:
  - Better support to detect if a movie is playing / paused or stopped (the callback function didn't seem to work for me)
  - Support a variable number of lights
+ - Ambilight does't work on a Raspberry Pi

 Contributing
 ------------